cssinjs/jss/docs/jss-plugin-rule-value-observable.md

 ### Without processing overhead

-By default plugin are applied to the values or rules returned from Observables.
+By default, the plugin gets applied to the values or rules returned from Observables.
 If you want to turn the processing of for performance reasons, you can pass an option `process: false`.

 ```javascript
 import jss from 'jss'